 Michael T. Simmons in 1849 was named the first postmaster in what was to become Washington.
 The post office was at Nisqually and later moved to Olympia in 1850.
 Other early post offices were located at Jamestown (near Grand Mound) in 1859, and at Coal Bank, later known as Tenino, in 1860.

 Olympia was the prominent town on Puget Sound for many years into the 1860s as the territorial capital city.
-Olympia was also the location of the first newspaper of the territory and served as the Port of Entry for Puget Sound by the U.S. Custom’s Service from 1851-1854.
+Olympia was also the location of the first newspaper of the territory and served as the Port of Entry for Puget Sound by the U.S. Customs Service from 1851-1854.

 The l870s were the era of the railroad.
 The Northern Pacific Railroad reached Tenino in 1872, then known as Coal Bank, and made that town the hub of activity for southern Thurston County.
 The town of Tenino was platted in 1873.
 By the 1870s, Tumwater had developed rapidly along the falls of the Deschutes where many manufacturers were located earning it the title of “Lowell of the Pacific,” referring to the industrial development in Lowell, Massachusetts.
 But both Olympia and Tumwater were by-passed by the mainline of the Northern Pacific Railroad when it was built through the county in 1873.

-In 1873, three settlers--William Buckley, Samuel Colter and J. B. David-- selected a site for a railroad depot and christened it BUCODA after their own names.
-The railroad also ran through Yelm in 1873 and new stores and businesses sprung up along the tracks.
+In 1873, three settlers--William Buckley, Samuel Colter, and J. B. David-- selected a site for a railroad depot and christened it BUCODA after their own names.
+The railroad also ran through Yelm in 1873 and new stores and businesses sprang up along the tracks.
 Developers were hoping for a railroad out to Puget City on Johnson Point in 1870 when the townsite was first platted.

 In 1879 the first territorial prison opened at Bucoda.
 In that same year, Thomas Rutledge applied for a post office and moved a large mounting rock into his front yard.
 Rutledge received the post office but was denied the name “The Rock” for the location and instead designated the area “Little Rock.”

-By the l880s logging and industry increased throughout the county and new areas of settlement opened up.
+By the l880s, logging and industry increased throughout the county and new areas of settlement opened up.
 By 1889, 40 logging camps operated around Thurston County.
-New mills and settlers were at South Union, Independence and Bucoda.
+New mills and settlers were at South Union, Independence, and Bucoda.
 In southeast Thurston County, logging was underway at Lake Lawrence in 1892 and at the Shore Shingle Mill nearby.
 Loggers were also active around Summit Lake during the period.

 The Nisqually area was known as Maxfield during the 1880s, after the McConnell’s who operated a hotel there.
 By 1887 the prison closed at Bucoda but in that same year Northwestern Coal Mine began operation at Bucoda and in 1888 a lumber mill was operating.
 In Tenino, the sandstone quarrying industry began in the 1880s and was in full swing by the decade of the 1890s.